 Native son Horton Foote’s drama, Talking Pictures, will close out the season.

 The story takes place in 1929 and tells the story of Myra, a piano player for the silent movies, who is about to lose her job as "talking pictures" take the country by story.
 How will she support herself and a young boy?
 Will she take another chance on love?
-What will her landlords, the Jacksons, do as they are being forced to move by the railroad system?
+What will her landlords, the Jacksons, do as they are being forced to move by the railroad system of promotion?
 "The times, they are a changin'!"

 May 10 & 11, 2019 at 7:30pm | Sunday, May 12, 2019 at 2:00pm

 May 17 & 18, 2019 at 7:30pm | Sunday, May 19, 2019 at 2:00pm